sachinchoolur/lightGallery/site/content/docs/creating-plugins.md

 ## Plugin structure

 Plugins have access to the current lightGallery instance.
 Also, it provide a utility for DOM manipulation.
-FOr examples, you can take a look at the existing plugin's
+For examples, you can take a look at the existing plugin's
 [source code](https://github.com/sachinchoolur/lightGallery/tree/master/src/plugins)
 You can find the basic structure of lightGallery plugins below